gatecrasher777/ytcog-dl/README.md

 * Download one or more videos
 * Obtain video information
 * Output a stream summary to choose specific streams
-* Obtain channel information
+* Save search results: videos, playlists, channels, movies
-* Fetch channel video results
+* Save channel results: videos, playlists, related channels, about, search
-* Fetch search results
+* Save playlist videos

 Each command line request represents a completed session.
 If you need the added efficiency of a maintaned session, rather use the [ytcog innertube library](https://github.com/gatecrasher777/ytcog) directly.